Pheon-Dev/buffalo-nvim/README.md

 ## Tips

 - Hit any number on the menu to navigate to that buffer or tab without having to scroll.
-- Use normal keymap defaults for neovim e.g `dd` to delete a buffer.
+- Use normal keymap defaults for neovim e.g `dd` to delete a buffer, on the open menu.

 ---